 Fire doesn’t care who it latches on to.

 It may seem like we’re being killjoys, but nothing finishes the fun quicker than a serious accident.
-Risk management is vital at all times, but none more so when so many people are gathering in such small places around dangerous materials as they are at Halloween and Bonfire night, even if they are socially distanced.
+Risk management is vital at all times, but none more so when so people are gathering in such small places around dangerous materials as they are at Halloween and Bonfire night, even if they are socially distanced.

 Each year, warnings about the potential for injury on bonfire night get louder and louder.
 Statistics in 2016 from St John’s Ambulance showed 4,506 were people treated for fireworks-related injuries on Bonfire night.